There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) discuss adult learning principles; (2) identify student learning needs and negotiate learning goals/learning contract; (3) demonstrate skills in designing and implementing appropriate learning activities relevant to the clinical context; (4) demonstrate skills for facilitating learning in small groups and individual learning; (5) analyse clinical teaching and supervisory scenarios, and develop strategies to deal with dysfunctional/difficult situations; (6) discuss the effect of feedback on learning, and demonstrate competence in providing feedback; and (7) discuss appropriate assessment and evaluation methods in the clinical context.
+Students are able to (1) discuss learning theories and approaches applicable in clinical education settings; (2) identify student learning needs and negotiate learning goals/learning contract; (3) demonstrate skills in designing and implementing appropriate learning activities relevant to the clinical context; (4) demonstrate skills for facilitating learning in small groups and individual learning in clinical settings; (5) analyse clinical teaching and supervisory scenarios, and develop strategies to deal with dysfunctional/difficult situations; (6) demonstrate competence in providing verbal feedback; and (7) discuss appropriate assessment and evaluation methods in the clinical context.

-- Typically this unit is assessed in the following ways: (1) clinical teaching in difficult clinical situations, 2000-word essay and (2) self critique of teaching.
-Plan, deliver and reflect on clinical teaching..
+Indicative assessments in this unit are as follows: (1) teaching in difficult clinical situations essay and (2) self-critique of clinical teaching.
 Further information is available in the unit outline.

 - Unit Coordinator(s)